exosiscrypto/exosis/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Exosis Core for Windows.
+Below are some notes on how to build Bitcoin Core for Windows.

-The options known to work for building Exosis Core on Windows are:
+The options known to work for building Bitcoin Core on Windows are:

-* On Linux using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Bionic 18.04 is required and is the platform used to build the Exosis Windows release binaries.
+* On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
+Ubuntu Bionic 18.04 is required and is the platform used to build the Bitcoin Core Windows release binaries.
-* On Windows using [Windows
+* On Windows, using [Windows
 Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.

 Other options which may work, but which have not been extensively tested are (please contribute instructions):

-* On Windows using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
+* On Windows, using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
-* On Windows using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).
+* On Windows, using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

 Installing Windows Subsystem for Linux
 ---------------------------------------